 On July 9, 2020, DWR and Reclamation submitted a memorandum regarding the use of water in the absence of the proposed exchanges, as requested by the State Water Board during its review of a similar petition in 2020.
-The response included both general information, which is summarized below, and information specific to each exchange, which has been incorporated into the description of each proposed exchange above.
-This information is still pertinent and applicable information has been updated for this transfer year.
+The response included both general information, which is summarized below, and information specific to each 2020 exchange.
+The general information is still pertinent, with incorporation of the updated information provided in the current petition, and applicable information has been updated for this transfer year.

 Petitioners stated that Project allocations are based on the annual water supply available to SWP and CVP contractors.
 These allocations are focused on the ability to meet summer irrigation demands while meeting regulatory requirements and accounting for upstream storage and hydrologic conditions.
 Petitioners also stated that the Delta Pumps are operated at their maximum allowable rates and that this rate is always insufficient to meet peak summer irrigation demand.
-This is addressed by operating San Luis Reservoir to augment Delta pumping to meet these demands.
-SWP has 21 south-of-Delta contractors that have contract amounts totaling 4,056,205 af, while the CVP has contracts with 43 entities south-of-Delta that total 2,988,521 af.
-For contract year 2021, which ends in either December of 2021 or February 2022 depending on the contract, the SWP allocation is 5 percent, the CVP irrigation allocation is zero percent and the CVP municipal and industrial allocation is 25 percent.
-This amounts to 188,457 af of deliveries for contract year 2021 for CVP contractors and total deliveries of 202,812 af for SWP contractors, which are below the amounts requested by the contractors.
+This insufficiency is addressed by operating San Luis Reservoir to augment Delta pumping to meet these demands.
+SWP has 21 south-of-Delta contractors that have contract amounts totaling 4,056,205 af, while the CVP has contracts with 43 entities south-of-Delta that total 2,112,898 af.
+For contract year 2023, which ends in either December of 2023 or February 2024 depending on the contract, the SWP allocation is 100 percent, the CVP irrigation allocation is 100 percent.

 The Petitioners also stated that JPOD was approved in 2001 as a means for Reclamation to use the Banks pumping plant to supply entities, such as a water agency or irrigation district.
 However, JPOD is subject to capacity availability in the California Aqueduct.
 The proposed exchanges are an alternative pathway under Reclamation's water rights to deliver water.
 This alternative pathway of relying on exchanges applies to Valley Water.
 The Petitioners also describe exchanges as a way to return surface water banked in groundwater banks.
 Absent exchanges, groundwater bank operators would be simultaneously withdrawing banked surface water and conveying it through Project facilities to their clients while receiving their own Project supplies to irrigate.
 With an exchange, surface water can be delivered to another entity and previously banked groundwater can remain in place for use within the groundwater bank service area.
-The banked surface water must ultimately be used according to the purpose and place of its originating water rights; this Petition addresses circumstances where the groundwater banker is in one place of use and the client is in another.
+The banked surface water must ultimately be used according to the purpose and place of its originating water rights; this petition addresses circumstances where the groundwater banker is in one place of use and the client is in another.

-Petitioners stated Reclamation has an approved five-year accelerated water transfer program for all of the CVP contractors included in this Petition except Valley Water.
+Petitioners stated Reclamation has an approved five-year accelerated water transfer program for all of the CVP contractors included in this petition except Valley Water.
 The Accelerated Water Transfer Program allows unused allocations to be transferred to other CVP contractors within the same basin.
 This program was analyzed in an Environmental Assessment titled "South-of-Delta Accelerated Water Transfer Program Contract Years 2021-2025".

 Federal facilities have authority to facilitate groundwater banking of surface water supplies.
 All south-of-Delta CVP contracts allow groundwater banking of allocated supplies upon approval of the Contracting Officer.
 Groundwater banks must meet Reclamation guidelines and comply with the National Environmental Policy Act.
-Approved banks include those in this Petition.
+Approved banks include those in this petition.
 These existing programs and groundwater banks have been approved, and thus CVP contractors can immediately access these programs if they are unable to directly apply their CVP water within their service areas.
-The CVP contractors would rely on these programs absent the approval of this Petition.
+The CVP contractors would rely on these programs absent the approval of this petition.